cabana-online/Tutorial_Long_Reads_Genome_Assembly/README.md

 Piangua (*A. tuberculosa*) is a commercially valuable bivalve species being economically important for communities along the Colombian Pacific coast.
 Understanding microbial interactions, including Vibrio, is vital to ensuring the sustainable use of this resource.
 Vibrio species are known pathogens capable of causing diseases in humans and marine organisms.
 Since piangua is harvested for consumption, the presence of pathogenic Vibrio isolates poses a potential health risk to humans, especially when consumed raw or undercooked.

 In this tutorial, we will assemble a strain of *Vibrio alginolyticus* originally isolated in the Colombian Pacific (Restrepo-Benavides, et al., 2024).
 We will understand basic concepts of genomics and technologies for DNA sequencing and genome assembly, practice with bioinformatic tools for genome assembly, evaluation and comparative genomics and visualize and compare our assembly to a reference genome.

+***Note: It is mandatory to complete the survey at the end of the tutorial, as your feedback is essential for improving our courses and ensuring a better learning experience for future participants.
+We appreciate your time and input!***

 ## Program